 How to Evaluate Different Franchise Lead Generation Options

 Ultimately, the job of the franchisor is to determine the efficacy and the efficiency of each different types of lead generation.

 Efficacy – Which types of lead generation actually leads to new franchisees.
-It’s possible that certain types of franchise lead generation produces very few or perhaps zero franchisees.
+It’s possible that certain types of franchise lead generation produce very few or perhaps zero franchisees.

-Efficiency – Given the fact that franchise lead generation costs both financial and human resources, which types of franchise lead generation produce the lowest cost per franchise as defined by: total resources dedicated to one type of franchise lead generation / number of franchisees that method produces.
+Efficiency – Given the fact that franchise lead generation costs both financial and human resources, which types of franchise lead generation produce the lowest cost per franchise as defined by: total resources dedicated to one type of franchise lead generation (we suggest dollars as the metric here) divided by the number of franchisees that method produces.

 Constructing a Franchise Lead Generation Budget

 The challenge facing franchisors boils down to how to allocate a set of limited resources across a number of different lead generation strategies to meet their goals of new locations.

 Let’s take a look at what the budgeting process may look like for a franchisor: